North Korea launches barbed attack on Chinese investor

 This was the sixth revision to the laws governing Rason since its inception in 1993, according to specialist North Korea website 38North (www.38North.org) and a separate announcement on Wednesday that the North's rubber stamp parliament would hold a second session in September could mean more reform measures.

-However, there is a limit as to how far Pyongyang is prepared to liberalise, fearing that unfettered investment could destabilise the Kim dynasty.
+However, there is a limit as to how far Pyongyang is prepared to liberalize, fearing that unfettered investment could destabilize the Kim dynasty.

 Last month, Jang Song-taek, Kim's uncle, visited Beijing to ask for new investment and to try to get China to agree to a state visit for the new leader.